 (1) Definition of a Supervising Physician.
 Supervising physician means a full licensee who supervises a physician assistant.
 A physician assistant's supervising physician may use a physician assistant to assist in the process of gathering data necessary to make decisions and institute patient care plans.
 A physician assistant may not supplant a licensee as the principal medical decision maker.

 (2) Physician Supervision of a Physician Assistant.
 A full licensee must supervise the activities of a physician assistant.
-A supervising physician may supervise up to four physician assistants as provided in M.G.L. c.
-112, § 9E.
 A supervising physician shall afford supervision adequate to assure that:

 (a) The physician assistant provides medical services in accordance with accepted medical standards.
 243 CMR 2.08 does not require the physical presence of the supervising physician whenever a physician assistant renders medical services.